 - Attend a brief workshop for an overview of the Co-Op Field Experience process.
-We hold these sessions in 508 Goodell on Wednesdays at 4:00pm.
+We hold these sessions when classes are in session in 508 Goodell on Wednesdays at 4:00pm.
 See our Calendar to confirm.

 - Register and explore Co-op listings through UMass Amherst CareerConnect and other internship websites.
 Go to Finding Internships and Co-ops for help using CareerConnect, as well as other tips for finding positions.